 There are countless ways people manage stress, from therapy and mindfulness to exercise and self-care, and there are workplace-friendly things we can do as well.
-Partner with local mental health services to provide “wellbinars” for staff, especially if your organization is undergoing any kind of significant change.
+Partner with local mental health services to provide “wellbinars” for staff, especially if your organisation is undergoing any kind of significant change.
 These can be done as anonymous exercises, allowing staff to respond honestly to prompts without fear of judgement or pushback.
 It also helps staff see that they are not alone in anything they are feeling, as we are all more alike than we are different.

-Consider implementing other wellness benefits at your organization, such as discounts on gym memberships or even a general wellbeing stipend that employees can use how they see fit, whether that’s for exercise equipment or just a massage.
+Consider implementing other wellness benefits at your organisation, such as discounts on gym memberships or even a general wellbeing stipend that employees can use how they see fit, whether that’s for exercise equipment or just a massage.

 Our social wellbeing is wrapped up tightly in our emotional wellbeing, so addressing one tends to also address the other.

 We all want to feel connected to our peers – in fact, in our State of Employee Burnout Report, 81% of employees reported that it’s important to their wellbeing that they feel connected to their colleagues.
-Additional research notes that 89% of employees say feeling heard by leadership is important to their wellbeing at work, and 66% of U.S.-based employees believe that their wellbeing would improve if they were simply thanked more often.
+Additional research notes that 89% of employees say feeling heard by leadership is important to their wellbeing at work, and 72% of UK-based employees believe that their wellbeing would improve if they were simply thanked more often.

-Reward Gateway uses eCards and peer-to-peer recognition to promote social and emotional wellbeing in the workplace. eCards allow us to recognize each other for our work, our successes and our friendships. eCards allow managers to thank their employees for everything from being cheerful and kind to going above and beyond in a way that connects to company values and your organization’s mission.
+Reward Gateway uses eCards and peer-to-peer recognition to promote social and emotional wellbeing in the workplace. eCards allow us to recognize each other for our work, our successes and our friendships. eCards allow managers to thank their employees for everything from being cheerful and kind to going above and beyond in a way that connects to company values and your organisation’s mission.